Lab Members

 E-mail | Linkedin | Google Scholar

-Dr. Kirill V. Larin is Cullen College of Engineering Professor of Biomedical Engineering at the University of Houston.
+Dr. Kirill V. Larin is the Chair of Biomedical Engineering and a Cullen College of Engineering Professor at the University of Houston.
 He also holds joint appointments in the Departments of Physiology and Biophysics at Baylor College of Medicine and Department of Optics and Biophysics at the Saratov State University (SSU) in Russia.
 Larin received his first M.S. in Laser Physics and Mathematics from the SSU (1995), his second M.S. in Cellular Physiology and Molecular Biophysics (2001) and Ph.D. in Biomedical Engineering from the University of Texas Medical Branch in Galveston (2002).
 His research contributions are in Biomedical Optics and Biophotonics and development and application of various optical methods for noninvasive and nondestructive imaging and diagnostics of tissues and cells.
 Larin is the recipient of Presidential Award from Russian President Boris Yeltsin recognizing his significant contributions in optics.
-He has also received Wallace Coulter Young Investigator Translation Award, Office of Naval Research Young Investigator Award, Outstanding Young Investigator Award from the Houston Society for Engineers in Medicine and Biology, and Herbert Allen Award from American Society for Mechanical Engineers.
+He has also received Wallace Coulter Young Investigator Translation Award, Office of Naval Research Young Investigator Award, Outstanding Young Investigator Award from the Houston Society for Engineers in Medicine and Biology, Herbert Allen Award from American Society for Mechanical Engineers, and SPIE Biophotonics Technology Innovator Award.
 Larin currently serves as an Instructor for short courses on Tissue Optics for the Optical Society of America.
-He is Fellow of SPIE and OSA.
+He is Fellow of SPIE, Optica, and AIMBE.

 Salavat Aglyamov, Ph.D.